haveno-dex/haveno/README.md

 Main features:

-- All communications are routed through **Tor**, to preserve your privacy
+- Communications are routed through **Tor**, to preserve your privacy.

 - Trades are **peer-to-peer**: trades on Haveno happen between people only, there is no central authority.